PierreGode/MMM-PhoneDetect/README.md

 Detect if phones are in the network and turn on and off the mirror depending on the status.

-Default is turn off mirror after 1 hour if no device is detected, can be adjusted in config.js phones got to sleep mode when not used and stops responding to ARP so recommended is to have 1 hour of inactivity before turning off the mirror. also best if you add multiple devices ( people ) for better stability.
+Default is turn off mirror after 1 hour if no device is detected, can be adjusted in config.js phones go to sleep mode when not used and stop responding to ARP so recommended is to have 1 hour of inactivity before turning off the mirror. also best if you add multiple devices ( people ) for better stability.

 the module is designed for raspberry pi and requires apt programs